GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlPortal.md

 they are escorting each other.

 One other scenario exists where the escort has no other permissions.
-The read will be regarded as an authorisation for the escorted read, and only the escorted person will be deemed to enter. i.e. A guard on the door has used a token setup only to authorise.
+The read will be regarded as an authorization for the escorted read, and only the escorted person will be deemed to enter. i.e. A guard on the door has used a token setup only to authorize.

 ### areas